Have you ever thought of celebrating Halloween in Romania, at the real Dracula castle? You can!

-Rewind to the beginning of October when an email landed in my inbox.
+Last year at the beginning of October, an email landed in my inbox.
 If I wanted to join a G Adventures tour to celebrate Halloween in Transylvania, the birthplace of Vlad The Impaler, at the castle that became the home of Bram Stoker’s fictional character Dracula.

 I’m not going to lie: I didn’t have to think twice about it.
 I’d been curious about G Adventures for years.
 Several people I know had already traveled with this award-winning responsible travel company and raved about their unique approach to things.